 To lengthen the deck, I added a extended ledger board and installed a new girder board, securing them on two posts.
 Three new joists, along with a longer facia, completed the re-frame.

 A significant challenge while remodeling our back deck is dealing with a sloped backyard.
-This meant no use of ladders.
-So, I had to be very creative with balance while I worked.
-Below is an photo of me hoisting up the fascia board using a car strap as a pulley.
+This meant I couldn’t use a ladder.
+I needed to be creative with balance while I worked.
+Below is a photo of me hoisting up the fascia board using a car strap as a pulley.

 Choosing Trex over a wood deck